EHMC 2026 Conference Programme

 - Prof Federica Morandi, Professor, Università Cattolica del Sacro Cuore; Director of Academic Programs, ALTEMS – Graduate School of Health Economics and Management, Italy

-This session is organised by the EHMA Programme Directors’ Group, who we thank for their expertise and guidance in building this session.
+This session is organised by the EHMA Programme Directors’ Group.

 The following papers will be presented: